Norms of El Puig: Palatal glide

 The glide [j] is generally written in the Norms of El Puig with the letter Y, as opposed to I. Word-final instances of [j] are generally written with I in both the Normes d'El Puig and the Normes de Castelló, except in certain toponyms and surnames to keep tradition.

 The Normes d'El Puig also use y to write the [j] of those certain words that instead start with /dʒ/ or /ʒ/ in Catalan (such as yo 'I' and ya 'yet, already'), rather than with j as in the Normes de Castelló.
 In a similar vein, the initial consonant in -jecc- and -ject- appearing in intervocalic contexts (such as in trayecte 'trajection' and proyecte 'project', but not objecte 'object' or abjecció 'abjection') is written with y rather than j, reflecting the RACV's norm of this being pronounced with [j] rather than with /dʒ/ as in the AVL's norm.

 The table below compares the two norms in this regard.

+Word ending

+The Norms of El Puig write at the end of the words simply t, c, p.
+They do not make the written distinction at the end of the word between t-d, c-g, p-b of the Norms of Castelló, which is not kept in the oral language (pronounced as /t/, /k/, /p/ respectively in all Valencian phonetics standards).